GetSidGit/cowin_viewpoint/README.md

 </div>

-* Automated booking on slot availability is not yet added, but this can trigger alerts within around 2 seconds when an open slot is detected based on search critieria
+* This can trigger alerts within around 2 seconds when an open slot is detected based on search critieria

 * User should trigger this code from his computer and let it run as long as watchout for slots is required.